AlgoTradingClub/trade_bot/README.md

 # Project status
 ## Still, very much in progress
-- [ ] create a test folder
+- [x] create a test folder
-- [ ] implement simple cli file
+- [x] implement simple cli file
+- [ ] make a better cli
 - [x] structure the folders in the 'best' way?
-- [ ] import code from intelligent systems for data gathering from polygon
+- [x] import code from intelligent systems for data gathering from polygon
 - [ ] import code for finding pairs
+- [ ] write engine to run algorithms

 # Sources
 This app is inspired by Andy Brim.
 You're the real MVP.